Maintenance Therapy for Ovarian Cancer

 - Zejula® (niraparib)

 The specific PARP inhibitor used for ovarian cancer maintenance therapy depends on several factors.
-This includes previous treatments and whether you have a genetic or tumor mutation.4
+This includes previous treatments and whether you have certain genetic or tumor mutations.4

 How long does maintenance therapy last?